CogentRoleplayCommunity/FogentRoleplay/src/Adventures/LostTunnelsOfTundelver/LostTunnelsOfTundelver.md

 The following leg of the journey unfolds in Tuntin, offering the adventurers several compelling reasons to visit the town:

-* For those who embarked on the "Meet Me in Tuntin" adventure hook, the characters can receive payment from Barton's Provisions for delivering the wagonload of supplies.
+* For those who embarked on the "Meet Me in Tuntin" adventure hook, the characters can receive payment from Barton's Provisions for delivering the wagon load of supplies.
 * In the event of rescuing Ulfric Warwinter, the wounded warrior expresses gratitude and seeks an escort to Tuntin, offering a reward of 50 bc for the service.
 * Personal backgrounds of the characters may lead them to specific NPCs in the town, adding layers to their individual narratives.